A formal theory of experimentation: Introduction

+Here, a formal theory of experiments will be developed.
+If it is successful, then any scientific theory that is sufficiently expansive to able to describe experiments ought to conform to this theory.

+In the following section, a general theory of dynamic systems will be presented.
+A ``dynamic system'' is any system that can change with time.
+This definition will be formalized, elementary operations will be developed, and a rudimentary concept of knowledge based on the properties of dynamic systems will be presented.
+This last will be particularly significant, because it enables the theory to address the information gathered by experiments.
+(Minor note: The term ``dynamic system'' will be used, rather than the more common ``dynamic\emph{al} system'', because dynamical systems make assumptions beyond those that will be required here; specifically, unlike dynamical systems, the state space will not be required to be a manifold.)

+In Sec. \ref{part:Experiments}, dynamic systems will be utilized to formalize scientific experiments.
+They will be used to describe both experimental set-ups as a whole, and the systems whose natures experiments probe.
+The analysis will be analogous to that of automata theory: A sequence of system states is read into the experimental equipment, and as the states are read in, the equipment's state changes, until it ultimately enters a final state.
+The final state determines which outcome the sequence of states belongs to.
+In developing this formalization, we will strive to limit our assumptions to those properties of experiments that are required by the scientific method.

-Finally, building on this understanding, a probability theory will be given for collections of experiments by assuming that the usual rules of probability and statistics hold on the set of outcomes for any individual experiment \& that if any two experiments in the collection share an outcome, then they agree on that outcome's probability.
+Finally, in Sec. \ref{part:Probabilities}, a theory of experimental probability will be presented.
+Traditional rules of probability and statistics will be shown to hold for individual experiments.
+Probability rules will then be derived for any collection of experiments that satisfies the constraint that, if any two experiments in the collection share outcomes, then they agree on those outcomes' probabilities.
+The resulting description will be applicable to both classical and quantum probabilities.

-These constructs will then be applied to quantum measurements, which are commonly described in terms of projection operators in a Hilbert space.
-It will be found that the nature and structure of these measurements can indeed be reduced to a clear, simple, rational understanding.
-At no point will there be any need to invoke anything the least bit strange, spooky, or beyond the realm of human understanding, nor any need to rely on any procedures that are utilized because they work even though we don't understand why.

-Because this paper only considers a fraction of all quantum phenomenon, no claim can be made that all (or even most) quantum phenomenon can yield to some simple, rational understanding.
-What we seek to establish is more modest - that at least some of our bafflement in the face of quantum physics is due to the manner with which we address the phenomenon, rather than the nature of the phenomena themselves.